Native American tribes in Nebraska: Tribes

 In 1877 the United States forced the Ponca tribe to move south to Indian Territory in Oklahoma, although they had wanted to stay on a reservation in Nebraska.
 The failure of the government to support the people adequately after the removal and poor conditions on the reservation led to many deaths.
 The US Army's detention of some Ponca leaders who returned to Nebraska was challenged in court and the case followed nationally by many Americans.
 It resulted in the landmark civil rights case of Standing Bear v.
 Crook (1872), which established that American Indians shared in certain rights under the constitution.
 Following the court case, the US assigned the tribe some land in Nebraska.
 Today the Ponca Tribe of Nebraska live in Knox County; another part of the people live on their federally recognized reservation in Oklahoma.

 The Missouri lived south of the Platte River and, along with the Otoe, met with the Lewis and Clark Expedition at the Council Bluff.
 Like the Iowa, both tribes are part of the Chiwere branch of the Siouan-language family.
 In 1804 the Otoe had a town on the south side of the Platte River not far from its mouth on the Missouri.
 On March 3, 1881 the tribe sold all of their land in Nebraska to the federal government and moved to Indian Territory (now Oklahoma).

-In 1830 the Fox Meskwaki and the Sauk, distinct Algonquian-speaking tribes that were closely related, ceded a great deal of land in Nebraska to the United States.
+In 1830 the Meskwaki and the Sauk, distinct Algonquian-speaking tribes that were closely related, ceded a great deal of land in Nebraska to the United States.
 Today the tribes are federally recognized together.

 The Pawnee, which included four tribes, lived in villages along the Platte River.
 In the mid-nineteenth century, they ceded all of their lands in Nebraska to the United States except one reservation; in 1876 they surrendered this tract and moved to Indian Territory.
 The battle of Massacre Canyon on August 5, 1873, was the last major battle between the Pawnee and the Sioux.
 About 70 Pawnee were killed, mostly women and children.